Welcome to my PA7LIM website! I’m David and I live in Utrecht with my wife and beautiful daughter.

 I also worked on a terminal server project because I was not very happy with the integrated terminal mode from ICOM.
 I created the doozy project so I could connect to all DCS, REF and XRF reflectors and repeaters.
 See: https://www.pa7lim.nl/doozy

-In jun 2021 I received a new Cisco study from my boss.
-I am still developing one night in the week to fix bugs and keep my programming skills in several languages.
-Normally the study takes three years but I want to pass the exam in one year.
-Downside is that I spend all my private time on studying.
+I am still developing one night in the week to fix bugs and keep my programming skills in several programming languages.
+Normally the study takes three+ years but I want to pass the exam in one year.
+Downside is that I have to spend all my private time on studying.

 Thank you all for using my projects!!